-- The inclusion of explicit environmental provisions in RTAs is not a recent phenomenon.
-97% of all RTAs notified to the WTO include at least one environmental provision.
-The most common environmental provisions in RTAs largely mirror the approach followed in the WTO agreements with preambular language and/or a general exception related to the environment. - The number and level of detail of environmental provisions in RTAs has, on average, increased significantly over the years.
-High-income countries remain, however, the main proponents of detailed environmental provisions in RTAs. - Although most environmental provisions differ in terms of language, scope and enforceability, they often tend to address relatively similar broad environmental concerns, including the guarantee of a level playing field of environmental policies, the implementation of multilateral environmental agreements and the promotion of environmental goods and services. - An increasing number of RTAs address specific environmental issues, including biodiversity, sustainable management of forests and fisheries, and climate change. - Explicit provisions on climate change are found in an increasing number of RTAs.
-In comparison with other types of environmental provisions, explicit provisions on climate change remain however less detailed. - Cooperation on climate change mitigation and adaptation is the most common type of climate change provisions in RTAs.
-Other types of climate change provisions range from recognizing the importance of addressing climate change, including through trade in environmental goods and services, to commitments to develop and adopt climate change policies. - These explicit provisions on climate change are complemented by other environmental provisions, including those that address renewable and alternative energy and the transition to a low emission economy.
+- The inclusion of explicit environmental provisions in regional trade agreements (RTAs) is not a recent phenomenon: 97 per cent of all RTAs notified to the WTO include at least one environmental provision.
+The most common environmental provisions in RTAs largely mirror the approach followed in WTO agreements with preambular language and/or a general exception related to the environment. - The number and level of detail of environmental provisions in RTAs has, on average, increased significantly over the years.
+High-income countries remain, however, the main proponents of detailed environmental provisions in RTAs. - Although most environmental provisions differ in terms of language, scope and enforceability, they often tend to address relatively similar broad environmental concerns, including the guarantee of a level playing field in terms of environmental policies, the implementation of multilateral environmental agreements, and the promotion of environmental goods and services. - An increasing number of RTAs address specific environmental issues, including biodiversity, sustainable management of forests and fisheries, and climate change. - Explicit provisions on climate change are found in an increasing number of RTAs.
+In comparison with other types of environmental provisions, however, explicit provisions remain less detailed. - Cooperation on climate change mitigation and adaptation is the most common type of climate change provision in RTAs.
+Other types of climate change provisions range from recognizing the importance of addressing climate change, including through trade in environmental goods and services, to commitments to develop and adopt climate change policies. - These explicit provisions on climate change are complemented by other environmental provisions, including provisions that address renewable and alternative energy and the transition to a low-emission economy.
 Similarly, and unless specified otherwise in the RTA, general environmental provisions, including level playing field commitments, can apply to climate policy.

-1 INTRODUCTION
+1. INTRODUCTION

-1.1.
 The last 30 years have seen a rapid proliferation of regional trade agreements (RTAs).
-While RTAs are traditionally aimed at lowering tariff and non-tariff trade barriers, an increasing number of RTAs contain environmental provisions.
-This note is based on previously published analysis2 presented and discussed at the Committee on Trade and Environment.
-It has been extended and updated where appropriate to provide an overview of the evolution and main types of RTA provisions on the environment focusing more specifically on provisions relating to climate change.
-As such, the note does not seek to examine the suitability or effectiveness of environmental provisions included in RTAs, but rather to offer a factual mapping of recent developments in the area.
-While environmental provisions remain heterogenous, they often address the same broad environmental
+While RTAs are traditionally aimed at lowering tariff and non-tariff trade barriers, an increasing number of RTAs contains environmental provisions.
+This note is based on previously published analysis presented and discussed at the Committee on Trade and Environment.
+It has been extended and updated, where appropriate, to provide an overview of the evolution and main types of RTA provisions on the environment focusing more specifically on provisions relating to climate change.